The Revd Edward Howes

 * In all probability this was the Edward Howes who in 1644 was a master in the Ratcliff Free School.
 He was an intimate friend and frequent correspondent of Governor Winthrop of Massachusetts.
 His name is attached to a tract on the circumference of the earth, published in 1623; and to “A Short Arithmetic” published in 1659 at which time the author was Rector of Goldhanger; in Essex.

-However, having been a maths teacher and preacher in the East End of London before becoming rector of Goldhanger, Howes chose to publish his book while at Goldhanger which is entitled “Short Arithmetick” subtitled: “The old and tedious way of numbering, reduced to a new and briefe method.”
+Having been both a maths teacher and a preacher in the East End of London before becoming rector of Goldhanger, Howes chose to publish a book while at Goldhanger entitled “Short Arithmetick” subtitled: “The old and tedious way of numbering, reduced to a new and briefe method.”

 A copy of the 90 page book is in the British Library and electronic copies are held on many university websites.
 Although the book is primarily about arithmetic, it has various ecclesiastical quotations within it, such as this on the title page: